-Checklist for Safeguarding Taxpayer Data Administrative Activities Ongoing Done N/A Complete a Risk Assessment.
+ADMINISTRATIVE ACTIVITIES ONGOING DONE N/A Complete a Risk Assessment.
 Identify the risks and potential impacts of unauthorized access, use, disclosure, disruption, modification, or destruction of information and information systems that can be used to access taxpayer data.
 How vulnerable is your customer's data to theft, disclosure, unauthorized alterations, or unrecoverable loss?
 What can you do to reduce the impact to your customers and your business in such an event?
 What can you do to reduce vulnerability?
-W rite and follow an Information Security Plan that: Addresses every item identified in the risk assessment.
-Defines safeguards you want affiliates and service providers to follow.
-Requires a responsible person to review and approve the Information Security Plan.
-Requires a responsible person to monitor, revise, and test the Information Security Plan on a periodic (recommended annual) basis to address any system or business changes or problems identified. Р eriodically (recommended annually) perform a Self-Assessment to: Evaluate and test the security plan and other safeguards you have in place.
-Document information safeguards deficiencies.
+Write and follow an Information Security Plan that: Addresses every item identified in the risk assessment.
+Defines safeguards you want affiliates and service providers to follow. - Requires a responsible person to review and approve the Information Security Plan. - Requires a responsible person to monitor, revise, and test the Information Security Plan on a periodic (recommended annual) basis to address any system or business changes or problems identified.
+Periodically (recommended annually) perform a Self-Assessment to: Evaluate and test the security plan and other safeguards you have in place. - Document information safeguards deficiencies.
 Create and execute a plan to address them.
 Retain a copy of the Self-Assessment and ensure it is available for any potential reviews.
 If required by the FTC Privacy Rule, provide privacy notices and practices to your customers.
-Specify in contracts with service providers the safeguards they must follow and monitor how they handle taxpayer data.
-Ask service providers to give you a copy of their written security policy on safeguarding data.
-Facilities Security Done N/A Protect from unauthorized access and potential danger (e.g., theft, floods, and tornados) all places where taxpayer data are located.
+Specify in contracts with service providers the safeguards they must follow and monitor how they handle taxpayer information.
+Ask service providers to give you a copy of their written security policy on safeguarding information.